Nhorning/NM_Analysis/README.md

 The histograms in the left show the raw distribution of 'Total Killed' and 'Total Injured, with their similar skew to the right, indicating more districts have lower impact numbers and fewer districts have higher impact numbers.

 The histograms on the right show the same impacts per 100,000 population.
 While dividing the 'Total Killed' by population creates a more normal (bell shaped) distribution, doing the same to 'Total Injured,' barely changes the shape of the distribution at all.
-A theoretical normal distribution has been overlaid the Total Killed per 100,000 histogram to show the similarity.
-Additionally a Shapiro-Wilk test with a p-value of 0.19 means the distribution is probably normal or - more accurately - is not rejected as a normal distribution.
+A theoretical normal distribution has been overlaid on the Total Killed per 100,000 histogram to show the similarity.
+Additionally, a Shapiro-Wilk test with a p-value of 0.19 means the distribution is probably normal or - more accurately - is not rejected as a normal distribution.
 </details>

 ### Question 3: How does the distribution of violence differ between provinces?